Greener Closet

 6/10

-While MATE the Label's localized production within a 17-mile radius of its Los Angeles headquarters reduces transportation-related emissions, there is limited information on the brand's use of renewable energy or specific energy efficiency measures within its operations.
-This suggests an opportunity for the brand to enhance its energy management practices and disclose related initiatives.
+While MATE the Label's localized production within a 17-mile radius of their Los Angeles headquarters reduces transportation emissions, there is limited information on their use of renewable energy or specific energy efficiency initiatives in their operations.